 The principal responsibility for risk management is held by the Risk Management department, which is responsible for the establishment of an integrated risk management system that measures and manages risks arising from the activities of the Bank (including in accordance with applicable legislation) and seeks to obtain an optimum risk-return-capital balance.
 The risk management system consists of processes for the establishment of standards, information flow, compliance, monitoring, decision-making and implementation necessary to monitor, control and change, when deemed necessary, the risk-return structure and the future cash flows of the Bank and the nature and level of related activities.

-Fostering a risk management culture throughout the Bank and guided by a vision of having an integrated risk management system in which risk-based return and risk-based capital are clearly seen and understood, the Bank employs analytical methods that use international standards (such as Basel II) to quantify and monitor market, credit and other risks (benefiting from its many years of detailed operations data).
-As of June 30, 2012, 16 employees (including a senior vice president) worked for the Risk Management department of the Bank, a further 134 employees worked for the Internal Audit department and 100 employees worked for the Internal Control Unit.
+Fostering a risk management culture throughout the Bank and guided by a vision of having an integrated risk management system, the Bank employs analytical methods that use international standards (such as Basel II) to quantify and monitor market, credit and other risks (benefiting from its many years of detailed operations data).
+As of December 31, 2012, 16 employees (including a senior vice president) worked for the Risk Management department of the Bank, a further 117 employees worked for the Internal Audit department and 106 employees worked for the Internal Control Unit.

 A summary of the Bank's management of credit, market, operational and liquidity risks is set forth below.
-See note 25 to the 2011 IFRS Financial Statements for additional information on the management of these and other risks.
+See note 26 to the 2012 IFRS Financial Statements for additional information on the management of these and other risks.